destie/Cyber_security_and_Anonymization_of_CT_and_MRI_data/README.md

 **Image_Matching_Methodology**
 Identifies total number of matched points between two images using FLANN and Brute Force Matcher.

+**Facial_Matching_Methodology**
+Simple code to identify if two faces identified in two images match.

 **To cite this project or use any of the code please refer to the following publication:**